Attoz/choicer/README.md

 I do not take credit for anything !

+## Attribution

+This plugin is based on the original **Chance Man** plugin by ChunkyAtlas, licensed under the BSD 2-Clause License.
 ## Overview

 **Chance Man** is a RuneLite plugin that locks tradeable items until they are unlocked by a random roll.
 Designed for players who enjoy adding extra randomness or progression to their gameplay, Chance Man provides a unique system for “earning” items through luck.
 Items become accessible only after you roll to unlock them, with progress saved per player across sessions.